Paperlan1729/Computer-RAM-Capturing-and-Analysis/README.md

-Here's an Computer Ram capuuring and Analysis steps being used by me.
+Here's an Computer Ram Capturing and Analysis steps being used by me.